CrossFusion: A Multi-Scale Cross-Attention Convolutional Fusion Model for Cancer Survival Prediction: Experiments and Results

 As shown in Table \ref{tab:sota-compare}, CrossFusion achieves the best or near-optimal performance across six cancer datasets.
 In the UCEC dataset, the low uncensored-to-all-slides ratio (0.15) posed a challenge due to CrossFusion’s reliance on patch-level features without prior information, resulting in slightly lower performance than ProtoSurv, which leverages priors.
 Nevertheless, CrossFusion consistently outperforms all other baselines and remains competitive with ProtoSurv, demonstrating robustness even under data constraints.
+Comparing with other multi-scale model, the superior performance suggests that CrossFusion functions not merely as a feature aggregator but as a scale-interrogative learner, enforcing consistency checks between tissue organization and cellular morphology under the intermediate 10x view.

 Ablation studies validated the contributions of key components.
-First, replacing the ConvProcessor (CP) with simple concatenation and linear projection of the three sources reduced performance across all datasets except UCEC, where scarce uncensored data posed a challenge for effectively training the convolutional layers of the ConvProcessor.
-Second, removing the Fine (F) and Coarse (C) sources and using 20× patches as the Source features significantly degraded performance in most datasets, confirming the necessity of multi-scale inputs for capturing discriminative WSI features.
+First, replacing the ConvProcessor (CP) with simple concatenation/projection reduced performance on all datasets except UCEC (due to data scarcity), validating the effectiveness of our Global–Local Context Alignment module.
+Second, removing Fine (F) and Coarse (C) sources to rely solely on 20× patches—following mainstream single-scale approaches like MMP~\cite{mmp} and UniPro~\cite{unipro}—significantly degraded performance in most datasets, confirming the necessity of multi-scale inputs for capturing discriminative WSI features.

-Finally, we generated Kaplan-Meier plots and computed p-values to assess CrossFusion's ability to stratify patients into high- and low-risk groups.
-As shown in Figure \ref{fig:km_curves}, the results highlight the model’s capability to effectively distinguish between these subgroups.